schildwaechter/schildcafe.gui/Readme.md

 # Schildcafe GUI

-This repository contains AI generated GUIs for the Schildcafe application in it's branches.
+This is the implementation with Codex and GPT-5.1-Codex-Max starting from correct swagger spec.

 ## Prompt